Anderson Design Group Interviews Smokies Life! – Anderson Design Group

 ADG: “Love hearing that, Laurel.
 It's so important that peoples who were robbed of a spotlight in the past get recognized today.
 What are some of the other educational programs your group is involved in?”

 Laurel: “One of our longest-running educational programs is the Parks as Classrooms program.
-Nearby Pi Beta Phi Elementary School in Gatlinburg has a GSMA employee embedded in the school.
+Nearby Pi Beta Phi Elementary School in Gatlinburg has a Smokies Life employee embedded in the school.
 She ensures students have about 40 experiences in the park between first and sixth grade!
 We see great results from it.
 For example, that program has been ongoing for some time, and Grant Fisher, GSMNP park ranger and author of Fishes of the Smokies, was a student in the Parks as Classrooms Program back in the day!”

 ADG: “That story really lends itself to your mission of getting people informed and excited about the parks.
 One day, a young student is having his first experience in the park thanks to your program, and years later he's authoring books about the aquatic life in the park!
 Love it.
 And what does the future hold for Great Smoky Mountains Association?”